gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 /Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/new\
 fruit\ \&\ seed\ files/`

-I last ran these on 04/15/20 at 5:20 PM.
+I last ran these on 05/28/20 at 7:38 AM.
 The files in this directory are now a copy of those in the shared Dropbox folder.
 For the time being, the copy of the files remains outside of the folder that gets updated on Git.
 An additional folder holding datasets is originally found in the